Start with a Celsius temperature. Add 40. Divide by 5. Multiply by 9. Subtract 40. You now have it in Fahrenheit.

 To go the other way, start with your Fahrenheit.
 Add 40.
 Multiply by 5.
 Divide by 9.
 Subtract 40.
 Piece of cake.

-Weather forecasters use a system of conversions to find the average temperature of an upper layer.
+Weather forecasters use a system of conversions to find the average temperature of an upper layer of any thickness.
 In this way they convert from an individual

 You can do this on a chart such as a

-And you can use layer averaging for temperature conversions or other things such as
+tephigram or skew-t.
+And you can use layer averaging for the conversions you need or other things such as

 1) Meteorologists find average temperature to determine the type of precipitation.
 They may predict rain, snow, hail or other types.